jeanlauliac/mekano/README.md

   * other relations' targets matching the pattern.

 [Minimatch](https://github.com/isaacs/minimatch) is used to match the files.
+A prerequisite pattern never matches the targets of the same transformation;
+for example, `dist/*.js Minify => dist/*.min.js` does not create a cycle.

 Patterns as targets can only appear right of generative transformations.
 For each prerequisite found, *mekano* performs a pattern transposition.
 Currently